Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Select all the content of the `UpdateFlightStatus` method.

-- Open the Copilot Chat extension.
+- Open GitHub Copilot Chat.

 - Ask the following question: